devnet-uk/starter/docs/standards/architecture/architecture-validation.md

 > **Critical**: Architecture rules are enforced through automated verification, not just documentation.
 These tools prevent architectural drift and ensure long-term maintainability.

+> Use the versions documented in `docs/standards/tech-stack.md` for Node.js, pnpm, and supporting tooling when wiring the workflows below.

 ## Automated Architecture Testing

 ### ArchUnit-Style Tests for TypeScript